Lucrehulk/rust-cf-turnstile-bypass/README.md

 - The solver is **not headless** — a GUI is required.
 - The method relies on a browser with overrides enabled.
 - Uses iframes to create multiple simultaneous solvers.
 - Tunneling multiple proxies through each iframe is not supported.
-Do note this may potentially be added in the future if a feasible solution is found, though.
-For now, the only solution for multi-proxy support is to spawn multiple windows, and use a browser extension that enables per-window proxies (e.g. FoxyProxy).
+Do note this may potentially be added in the future if a feasible solution (some form of advanced tunneling) is found.
+Note per-window proxying, however, is supported.
 - Designed for smaller-scale token harvesting, though the token server architecture does support larger-scale operations.
 - Ineffective for general, random web-scraping.
 Knowing the websites it will be used on is most effective.
 - Multi user-agent rotation currently not supported (detected).
-- **Most ideally used with FireFox.**
+- **Requires Firefox for multi-proxy solving.
+If you want to use a singular IP, then any browser that supports overrides works.**

 ---